Classifying spaces and the Lascar group: Introduction

-\paragraph{Questions for Future Work.} The Lascar group carries a natural topology, but the fundamental group of a space is merely a discrete group.
+The Lascar group carries a natural topology, but the fundamental group of a space is merely a discrete group.
 Thus our results say nothing about the topology on $\Gal_L(T)$.
-It may be possible to recover this topology in various ways.
+It may be possible to recover this topology in various ways, for example, by enriching $\Mod(T)$ with additional structures such as the ones in \cite{hrushovski2019definability}.

-This paper does not consider the relationship between the Lascar group and related notions such as the Kim-Pillay group or the Shelah group of a theory $T$.
-We do not know if these groups admit homotopy-theoretic descriptions.
+This paper does not consider the relationship between the Lascar group and related notions such as the Kim-Pillay galois group or the Shelah galois group of a theory $T$.
+We do not know whether these groups admit homotopy-theoretic descriptions.
+It would be interesting to see what kind of data is needed to enrich $\Mod(T)$ in order to give a homotopy-theoretic definition of the above groups.

 Besides fundamental groups, one may also consider other homotopy invariants of the space $|\Mod(T)|$ such as higher homotopy groups, homology groups, and cohomology groups.
 We do not consider such invariants in this paper because in the theories $T$ which we consider, the higher homotopy groups of $|\Mod(T)|$ vanish.
-Consequently, in these cases, the space $|\Mod(T)|$ is homotopy equivalent to the classifying space of $\pi_1(|\Mod(T)|) = \Gal_L(T)$ considered as a discrete group (see Example \ref{eg:kgn}), and therefore the homology and cohomology groups of $|\Mod(T)|$ are simply the group homology and cohomology of $\Gal_L(T)$ considered as a discrete group.
+Consequently, in these cases, the space $|\Mod(T)|$ is homotopy equivalent to the classifying space of the group $\pi_1(|\Mod(T)|) \cong \Gal_L(T)$ considered as a discrete group (cf. Example \ref{eg:kgn}), and therefore the homology and cohomology groups of $|\Mod(T)|$ are simply the group homology and cohomology of $\Gal_L(T)$ considered as a discrete group.

+In \cite{GKK}, a notion of homology of types was defined and in \cite{DKL}, it was shown that the first homology group of a given type $p$ is given by the abelianization of the relativized Lascar groups.
+The relationship between their construction and the one considered here is unclear.

-The model theoretic significance of the higher homotopy groups of $|\Mod(T)|$ -- if indeed they can be nonvanishing -- is not clear to us, though they may be related to higher amalgamation properties.
+The model theoretic significance of the higher homotopy groups of $|\Mod(T)|$ -- if indeed they can be nonvanishing -- is not clear to us.
+It has been suggested that non-trivial elements in $\pi_n(|\Mod(T)|)$ might be related to failure of $n+1$-almagation of models of $T$.
+However, $n+1$-amalgamation involves finding cocones on certain diagrams with contractible classifying space, whereas the homotopy group $\pi_n(|\Mod(T)|)$ has to do with diagrams with classifying space homotopy equivalent to the $n$-sphere $S^n$.
+Thus, as we will see in Example \ref{eg:tri-free-ran}, such a connection remains unclear.

+In \cite{campion-ye}, the first and third authors improve the results of Section \ref{sec:higher-hty}, showing that for every small CW complex $X$, there exists an AEC $\calC$ with amalgamation for all objects and no maximal models, such that $|\calC| \simeq X$.
+In fact, $\calC$ consists of the models of certain theory in $L_{\kappa^+,\omega}$ where $\kappa = \max(\aleph_0, \# X)$ (where $\# X$ is the number of cells of $X$), with strong embeddings for morphisms.